WyllDuck/OpenFOAM-ToolChain-for-Rocket-Aerodynamic-Analysis/README.md

 What follows is a diagram found in the report (see link to file above) that shows how to feed a configuration file (_JSON_ file) to a template to obtain a configured OpenFOAM simulation workspace.
 In the second stage, the diagram explains how to automatically execute the list of OpenFOAM workspaces by providing an ordering list and the workspaces.

 > [!IMPORTANT]
-> The __run__ folder is automatically generated as the storage location if non-existent when the automatic execution of simulation stars.
+> The __run__ folder is automatically generated as the storage location if non-existent when the automatic execution of simulation starts.
 On the same note, the __todo__ folder is automatically generated if non-existent when OpenFOAM workspaces are created as their storage location.

 > [!IMPORTANT]
-> Also, the configuration files are generated using Python scripts in the submodule folder _OpenFOAM-ToolChain-helperFunctions_ (https://github.com/WyllDuck/OpenFOAM-ToolChain-helperFunctions), please visit that repository for further information.
+> Also, the configuration files used to template the OpenFOAM workspace are generated using a Python script.
+This script can be found in the submodule folder _OpenFOAM-ToolChain-helperFunctions_ (https://github.com/WyllDuck/OpenFOAM-ToolChain-helperFunctions), please visit that repository for further information.

 ![SVG Image](workflow.svg)

 > [!NOTE]
 > For an easy and reliable setup of OpenFOAM in any local machine it is recommended to use 🐋Docker.
 For more information on how to use docker in combination with OpenFOAM go to https://github.com/jakobhaervig/openfoam-dockerfiles.
-The recommended docker file containing extra modules required to run this toolchain can be in the repository's main folder.
+The recommended docker file containing extra modules required to run this particular toolchain can be in the repository's main folder.

 ### EXAMPLE